Costume coordination: Reading costumes

 There's a book that highly discuss renaissance costumes called, "Settings and Costumes of the Modern Stage".
 This book doesn't just give information and photos about Costumes but also the stage and the setup to help with bringing characters to life.
 This information will be helpful because it gives costume designers their credit for their designs.
 The article discusses stage and costume connection, to help readers understand how costumes match the story/plot.
 This book has more pictures than words but it helps to create the understanding of a scene, story, and character.
 The book shows many photos and descriptions of plays like: Hamlet, Marriage, Resurrection, and so on.
 Authors, Simonson and Komisarjevsky also briefly mention the way New York Stage has made its changes in certain settings to a more glamorous fairy-tales (Simonson, Lee 1966).
 As mentioned above, there should be more appreciation for the work put into costumes.
 Even the simplest costumes that are in different genres affects a costume and tell a story.
 In science fiction it makes sense for directors and designers to dress up characters to create a fantasy and make it less compromising to relate.
 The film Tron Legacy where the colors of their costumes play big roles in the film and within the characters.
 These colors are specifically used to distinguish between the protagonist and antagonist.
 In Scott Pilgrim vs. the World, costumes indicate the enemy characters in this film that are called the seven villains.
 The costumes used in Robin Hood, was to connect to a certain time period of heroes of men that was formed in the medieval times.
 Costumes in films are used to enhance a reality of the narration not to define it.
-Simple outfits that are worn in film also tells some type of story or secret (Laverty, Lord Christopher 2011).
+Simple outfits that are worn in film also tells some type of story or secret.
 Designers doesn't always enhance their characters by new fabric, costumes are rented from existing materials to fit characters in movies or plays.
 The use of colors and patterns in costumes are bold representations.
 Before a movie or play is produced, designers read scripts to identify the era in which the piece is taken place, this helps to get started on their first sketch.
 They create costume charts that label what characters are wearing in specific scenes.
 Their final sketch is presented after the first has been approved.
 The final sketch shows more vivid and unique features with the use of colors.
 All of this information sounds very similar to a fashion designer.
 Some people are unable to identify the difference between costume and fashion designers.
 Costume designing is made for characters in stories while fashion is for a person's style.
 Costume designs have limited time and assignments on creativity.
-There are more expenses used in costume designing and there is the need for research and knowledge of culture or history (UKEssay 2018).
+There are more expenses used in costume designing and there is the need for research and knowledge of culture or history.